wangsong004/wangsong004.github.io/content/authors/admin/_index.md

 ## About Me

-I am the Director of R&D and Cofounder at VoxelDance, where I am primarily responsible for algorithms related to geometry processing and implicit modeling.
+I am the Director of R&D and Cofounder at VoxelDance, where I focus primarily on algorithms for geometry processing and implicit modeling.
 Prior to this, I worked as a Geometry Algorithm Engineer at UnionTech for three years.
-Earlier, in 2016, I obtained a Master's degree in Mechanical Engineering from Nanjing University of Aeronautics and Astronautics.
+In 2016, I earned a Master’s degree in Mechanical Engineering from Nanjing University of Aeronautics and Astronautics.